dgerabagi/data-curation-environment/flattened_repo.md

 *   The `-v` (verbose) flag will provide detailed connection information.

 ### Step 2: Interpret the Results

--   **If `curl` also fails (e.g., times out or "Connection refused"):** The problem is with the `aiascent.game` server or the network path to it.
+-   **If `curl` returns `ETIMEDOUT` (times out) or "Connection refused":** The problem is with the `aiascent.game` server or the network path to it.
 The VS Code extension is not the cause.
     -   Check if the Node.js server is running on the host machine.
     -   Check the Caddy server logs to see if requests are being received.
     -   Check for firewalls on the server or your client machine that might be blocking the connection.

+-   **If `curl` returns a `404 Not Found` error:** This is a good sign!
+It means you have successfully connected to the proxy server, but the server's application logic (in `server.ts`) doesn't have a route defined for `/api/dce/proxy`.
+    -   **Solution:** Open your `server.ts` file on the `aiascent.game` server.
+    -   Verify that the route `app.post('/api/dce/proxy', ...)` exists and is spelled correctly.
+    -   **CRITICAL:** After verifying or changing the code, you **must restart** the Node.js server process for the changes to take effect.

+-   **If `curl` returns a `5xx` error (e.g., `502 Bad Gateway`):** This means the proxy server is reachable, but it failed to connect to the internal vLLM server.
+    -   Check the logs of your proxy server (`aiascent.game`).
+    -   Ensure your vLLM instance is running correctly inside WSL.
+    -   Verify the IP address and port in your `VLLM_URL` environment variable are correct.

--   **If `curl` succeeds:** This indicates the proxy server is working correctly, and the issue is likely specific to the VS Code extension's environment (e.g., a corporate proxy interfering with Node.js `fetch` calls).
-The next step would be to add more detailed error logging within the `llm.service.ts` file in the extension.
+-   **If `curl` succeeds (returns JSON):** The public proxy is working correctly.
+The issue may be specific to the VS Code extension's environment (e.g., a corporate proxy interfering with Node.js `fetch` calls).

 ## 6. Technical Implementation Plan